MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 - A research team in a university’s physics department is conducting simulations to study the behavior of fluid dynamics in complex systems.
 The simulations require a significant amount of computational power, far beyond what can be handled by a standard workstation.
 They have access to a large cluster of servers (a supercomputer) managed by Slurm to perform these simulations.

+02) Notes

+1) At pinterest visual search in 2017, object detection is decoupled into 2 sonsecutive steps.
+    - The first step is a classification of categories(accesories, bags, shoes etc)
+    - The second step is a local object detector, which is acomputationally expensive operation.

+2) Hamming distance is measuring the number of substitutions to convert one string to another.
+It is used in strings and binary representations.The hamming distance of 011 and 100 is 3.

+3) Deep(obtained from a layer of a CNN), local(salient colors) and global features are used as features of an image.

+4) After finding similar contents to an anchor image, the id's of these contents are stored on a NoSQL DB(Hbase) to display them on closeup.